fiverbeyond/In-Otter-Words/_posts/2025-6-1-restrictionists-I-think-I-understand-you.md

 - InOtterWords

-[^1]:
-"Trust me, no Border Patrol or ICE agent is overjoyed about deporting anyone who is trying to seek a better life for themselves or their loved ones."
+[^1]:"Trust me, no Border Patrol or ICE agent is overjoyed about deporting anyone who is trying to seek a better life for themselves or their loved ones."
 Homan, Tom.
 Defend the Border and Save Lives: Solving Our Most Important Humanitarian and Security Crisis.
 Center Street, 31 March, 2020, pg.
 195

-[^3]:
-"Illegally we have no idea who is coming into our country or what they're bringing in, obviously.
+[^3-a]:"Illegally we have no idea who is coming into our country or what they're bringing in, obviously.
 Do you allow that to happen in your home?
 Why do you have locks on your home?"
 PragerU.
 “Fireside Chat Ep.
 64 - the Problem with Mass Immigration | Fireside Chat.”
 YouTube, 10 Jan.
 2019, www.youtube.com/watch?v=l0CdJ1kosFw.
 Accessed 21 Dec.
 2025.
 (7:13)

-[^3-b]:
-"This is our home, and we have not only the right, but the responsibility to determine who comes in, how many come in, and what qualities and qualifications they bring."
+[^3-b]: "This is our home, and we have not only the right, but the responsibility to determine who comes in, how many come in, and what qualities and qualifications they bring."
 Michelle Malkin, PragerU.
 “A Nation of Immigrants.”
 YouTube, 20 Aug.
 2018, www.youtube.com/watch?v=oYvKcAh1zdo.

 [^4]: Krikorian, Mark.
 The New Case Against Immigration, Both Legal and Illegal.
 [Fill in this gap]

-[^5-a]:
-"The United States has also continued to be the most compassionate country on the planet, offering refugee status to more people than any other nation."
+[^5-a]: "The United States has also continued to be the most compassionate country on the planet, offering refugee status to more people than any other nation."
 Homan, Tom.
 Defend the Border and Save Lives: Solving Our Most Important Humanitarian and Security Crisis.
 Center Street, 31 March, 2020.

-[^5-b]:
-"The United States *legally* takes in approximately 1.5 million immigrants annually, making us one of the most generous (read *liberal*) nations in the world in terms of immigration policy."
+[^5-b]:"The United States *legally* takes in approximately 1.5 million immigrants annually, making us one of the most generous (read *liberal*) nations in the world in terms of immigration policy."
 Tancredo, Tom.
 In Mortal Danger: The Battle for America’s Border and Security.
 Cumberland House Publishing, 2006, pg.
 102

-[^more-legal]:
-"You are a legal immigrant.
+[^more-legal]: "You are a legal immigrant.
 The conservative movement wants millions more people like you in this country."
 [Charlie Kirk addresses a foreign student on immigration](https://www.youtube.com/watch?v=3dXLNsl-Xak)

-[^6-a]:
-In the chapter titled Some Solutions:
+[^6-a]: In the chapter titled Some Solutions:
 "1.
 A temporary moratorium on new immigration to the U.S. for five years.
 Three hundred million people call this country home, and there should be zero doubt that from even the simplest of mathematical perspectives, we have access to persons who can fill available jobs from the mundane to the most complicated."
 Ankarlo, Darrell.
 Illegals: The Unacceptable Cost of American’s Failure to Control Its Borders.
 Thomas Nelson, 2010,

-[^6-b]:
-"The only way to stop this nonsense is to have an immigration moratorium...
+[^6-b]: "The only way to stop this nonsense is to have an immigration moratorium...
 Just shut it down.
 No more family reunification, no more scam marriages, no more refugees, no more phony asylum cases (which is all of them), and no more "high-tech workers" providing slave labor to Microsoft and concubines to Indian pedophiles."
 Coulter, Ann.
 “Adios, America!
 The Left’s Plan to Turn Our Country into a Third World Hellhole”.
 Regnery, 2016, pg.
 255